 The Japanese language uses a broad array of honorific suffixes for addressing or referring to people, for example -san, as in Davey-san.
-These honorifics are gender-neutral (can be used for males and females), though some are more used for men or women (-kun is primarily used for males, while -chan is primarily used for women) and can be attached to first names as well as surnames, for example, Peter-san, Catherine-san, Miller-san.
-Using an honorific is generally required when referring to someone, but in some cases it can be dropped or must not be used – see usage notes below.
+These honorifics are gender-neutral (can be used for males and females), though some are more used for men or women (-kun is primarily used for men, while -chan is used mainly for women) and can be attached to first names as well as surnames, for example, Peter-san, Catherine-san, Miller-san.
+Utilizing an honorific is generally required when referring to someone, but in some cases, it can be dropped or must not be used – see usage notes below.

 - 1 Usage